C5247714/tutorials/tutorials/images/image_test.md

 ## Details
 ### You will learn
 1. How to use HANA Studio Perspectives
-2. How to create a connection to the HANA back endddddddddddddddddddd
+2. How to create a connection to the HANA back enddddddddddddddddddddddd
 3. Getting started with the HANA Web based development workbencha